-As at December 31, 2020, the carrying value of deferred exploration costs amounted to \$\mathbb{P}\$150.3 million.
+As at December 31, 2021, the carrying value of deferred exploration costs amounted to \$\mathbb{P}\$152.2 million.
 These deferred exploration costs pertain to expenditures in relation to the search for hydrocarbon resources, the determination of technical feasibility and the assessment of commercial viability of an identified resource.
-Capitalized expenditures include costs of license acquisition, technical services and studies, exploration drilling and testing, and appropriate technical and administrative expenses.
 Under PFRS 6, Exploration for and Evaluation of Mineral Resources, these deferred exploration costs shall be assessed for impairment when facts and circumstances suggest that the carrying amounts exceed the recoverable amounts.
 The ability of the Group to recover its deferred explorations costs would depend on the commercial viability of the oil reserves.
 We considered this as a key audit matter because of materiality of the amount involved, and the significant management judgment required in assessing whether there is any indication of impairment.